werckme/werckmeister/manual.in.md

 ```
 ## Tracks and Voices

-A track in Werckmeister has excactly the same meanig as it has in a MIDI file.
+A track in Werckmeister has exactly the same meanig as it has in a MIDI file.
 It is related to an instrument and contains events.

 A track begins with a `[` and ends with a `]`.